Can You Be Fired After Filing for Workers’ Compensation?

-If you have recently opened a PA workers comp claim or if you have recently reported a work-related injury or illness to your employer and you believe you are experiencing punitive actions such as unfair treatment or if you have been fired, you need to contact an experienced and skillful Pennsylvania workers’ compensation attorney at Munley Law to help you prove your employer’s actions were unlawful.
+If you have recently opened a PA workers comp claim or if you have recently reported a work-related injury or illness to your employer and you believe you are experiencing punitive actions such as unfair treatment or if you have been fired, you need to contact an experienced and skillful Wilkes-Barre workers’ compensation attorney at Munley Law to help you prove your employer’s actions were unlawful.

 How Does Workers’ Compensation Work?

 When you have been injured in a work-related incident or accident in Pennsylvania, you are entitled under the Pennsylvania Workers Compensation Act to collect workers’ compensation benefits.
 When you are hurt at work or if you have aggravated an existing injury or you have developed a long-term injury or disease from working conditions, PA worker’s compensation insurance is your financial safety net.

 Workers’ compensation benefits help provide financial relief for medical expenses and help with financial benefits for lost wages for time missed from work for your injury, medical visits, and recovery.

 All employers with very few, specific exceptions are required by law to provide all of their employees with workers’ compensation insurance.

 It is illegal for an employer in Pennsylvania to fire an employee out of retaliation for filing a workers’ compensation claim.

 If you have been injured at work, and you feel you are being treated unfairly, or if you have been fired after filing a workers’ compensation claim, call Munley Law today or use our contact form on this page for your free case evaluation.